delphix/lab-guides/masking/INSTRUCTIONS.md

     d.
 Save the changes

+    **Note:** A confirmation dialog box will pop up asking to confirm the file format.
+Click the "Use Text CSV Format" button.

  ![](./images/image47.png)

-3. Navigate to the inventory for this ruleset and press the import button
+3. Switch back to the Masking UI in the web browser and navigate to the **Inventory** for the Patient Rule Set and press the **Import** button

-4. Select the modified CSV file from your desktop
+4. Select the modified CSV file from your desktop (Note: you may need to scroll down on the import dialog box to see the Save button)

 5. Refresh the masking UI browser session